Graduate Student in Spanish

 B.A. in Spanish, GPA: 3.6, May 2013, California State University Fresno

 Lizbeth De La Cruz Santana is a fifth year Ph.D.
 Candidate at the University of California Davis working towards a Ph.D. in Spanish with an emphasis on Human Rights.
 She received her B.A. and M.A. from Fresno State.

 While studying at Fresno State she was the senior editor for Revista Literaria Austral, Editor-in-Chief for The Collegian’s La Voz de Aztlán, graduate student representative in the President's Commission on Human Relations and Equity, Media Director for the Ayotzinapa Caravana 43 Fresno and an active member and officer of various student clubs and organizations.

 In UC Davis, her academic scholarship emphasizes a Publicly Engaged Digital Humanities approach through fieldwork in the U.S.-Mexico Border.
-Her role as a facilitator for the DACAmented: DREAMS without Borders (lizbethdelacruzsantana.com/dacamented-archive) and Humanizing Deportation (humanizandoladeportacion.ucdavis.edu/) Digital Storytelling projects provide the platform for undocumented (im)migrants and deportees to participate as knowledge creators.
+Her role as a facilitator for the DACAmented: DREAMS without Borders (lizbethdelacruzsantana.com/dacamented-archive) and the Humanizing Deportation (humanizandoladeportacion.ucdavis.edu/) Digital Storytelling projects provide the platform for illegalized (im)migrants and deportees to participate as knowledge creators.

 Since 2016 De La Cruz has participated as a Graduate Research Assistant for Humanizando la Deportación (http://humanizandoladeportacion.ucdavis.edu/en/), a bi-national effort to put a human face to deportation in the Tijuana, Mexico – U.S. border.

 As a 2019 Public Mellon Scholar, Lizbeth directed the Playas de Tijuana Mural Project (lizbethdelacruzsantana.com/mural-project), a community mural in Friendship Park in the U.S.-Mexico Border.
-The mural aims to expose the myriad of stories behind the United State’s Childhood Arrivals dilemma.
+The mural aims to expose the myriad of stories behind the United State’s Childhood Arrivals dilemma though portraiture and digital storytelling.
 She envisioned this digital artivism project as part of her doctoral dissertation.

-Through her participation as a 2019 Imagine America PAGE Fellow, Lizbeth intends to apply her research and fieldwork on the deportation of childhood arrivals by co-developing with Danilo Castillo a migri-map app for deportees in Tijuana, Mexico.
+Through her participation as a 2019 Imagine America PAGE Fellow, Lizbeth applied her research and fieldwork on the deportation of childhood arrivals by co-developing Migri Map, a directory with humanitarian aid and resources for deportees and asylum seekers in Tijuana, Mexico.

 Teaching Assistant - University of California, Davis